Skip to main content

 Weakened bones

-Prednisone, like other corticosteroids, can affect the health of bones.
+Prednisone, like other corticosteroids, can affect bone health.
 By decreasing the absorption of calcium in the bones and blocking the development of bone tissue, prednisone can decrease bone mineral density (BMD).
 Osteoporosis, a health condition characterized by weakened bones, can arise from the use of prednisone at any age.
 However, postmenopausal women, older people, and people prescribed long-term use of corticosteroids are most at risk of developing osteoporosis from prednisone.

-While alcohol is known to affect bone health, studies are conflicting on the exact effects of alcohol on the bones.
 Some studies have found that postmenopausal women who consume alcohol may experience a lower risk of fractures with moderate alcohol consumption.
-Animal studies, on the other hand, have shown the opposite effects of heavy alcohol use.
-Animals that have heavily consumed alcohol were found to have low BMD levels and compromised bone health.
-In addition, studies showed that older postmenopausal women who consumed an average of six drinks per day were more likely to have greater bone loss than women with minimal alcohol intake.
+In addition, older postmenopausal women who consumed an average of six drinks per day were more likely to have greater bone loss than women with minimal alcohol intake.

 Electrolyte changes